prantick4u/SubscribeFeed/README.md

 # SubscribeFeed

-This is a pilot project for demonstrating Observer Design pattern
+This repo is  for demonstrating # tag feed updates to observers.